-The flower has to cross refrigerated trucks, rooms, airport, supply chain partners and finally, to the consumer on the D-day.
-To track this process, many businesses leverage sensor technologies and barcodes to integrate the information to the supply chain business.
-Leveraging the best logistics network can help every business achieve more transparency and real-time visibility.
+The flower has to cross refrigerated trucks, rooms, airports, supply chain partners, and finally, to the consumer on D-day.
+Many businesses leverage sensor technologies and barcodes to integrate information into the supply chain business.
+Leveraging the best logistics network can help companies to achieve more transparency and real-time visibility.

-So how do we know this Valentine day sales statistics?
-Dig out such hidden gems of data with SAP Analytics Cloud.
-If businesses make such data their valentine on this lovable day, they can win the hearts of their customers by knowing what they prefer before-hand and keep up with the competition.
+So how do we know this Valentine’s day sales statistics?
+Dig out such hidden gems of data with SAP Consultancy UK.
+If businesses make such data their Valentine on this lovable Day, they can win the hearts of their customers by knowing what they prefer beforehand and keep up with the competition.